 Common questions about attractions and activities in Seoul.

-What are the must-see attractions in Seoul?
+What are the five must-see places in Seoul?

-What are good day trips from Seoul?
+What are the best day trips from Seoul?

 More on Seoul